nick-diazz/nick-diazz.github.io/_pages/about.md

 **Undergraduate Summer Research Intern**
 *May 2024 – Jul 2024*
 - Designed and revised ingestible capsule prototypes using EASYEDA, improving medical robotics for diagnostic capabilities.
-- Developed sensor integration techniques for capsule endoscopes and delivered a technical presentation on project findings.
+- Developed sensor integration techniques for capsule endoscopes and delivered a technical presentation on project findings. - Worked closely with the Dong Lab Group, contributing to the integration of multiple sensors into capsule endoscope robots   for improved diagnostic capabilities.
+- Prepared and delivered a comprehensive technical talk for a research group meeting, detailing the research background, proposed methods, project results, challenges, and future directions.

 ### QuikTrip
 **Clerk**